nikeshbhagalia/BaseApiWithSwagger/README.md

 # Base Api with Swagger and Bearer Token Authentication

-Run Powershell script and to rename projects and solution.
+Run Powershell script to rename projects and solution.